Coronavirus and open water swimming

 Safety guidance from Swim England, RLSS UK and British Triathlon specific to the COVID-19 crisis is available here.

-- If you’re new to outdoor swimming we recommend either starting at a supervised venue (which are still closed) or joining an experienced group (which aren’t active at the moment)
+If you’re new to outdoor swimming we recommend either starting at a supervised venue or joining an experienced group.

 What you need to know before you swim outdoors